BrzostekEcologyLab/FUN-BioCROP/README.md

 # FUN-BioCROP
-Bioenergy model of plant C spent on N acquisition and SOM cycling
+Bioenergy model of plant C spent on N acquisition and SOM cycling.

+**NOTE:** This is a legacy version of the FUN-BioCROP model that was published in GCB Bioenergy in 2022 (citation below).
+The newest version of the model is in the FUN-BioCROP-LIDET repository.

 [![DOI](https://zenodo.org/badge/412558745.svg)](https://zenodo.org/badge/latestdoi/412558745)